eippertlab/spinal-lep1/README.md

 # spinal-lep1
 This is the code for Study 3 described in detail in a preprint on [bioRxiv](https://doi.org/10.1101/2022.12.05.519148).
-The data for this projet are available via [OpenNeuro](https://openneuro.org/).
+The data for this project are available via [OpenNeuro](https://openneuro.org/).